gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 Common-collector | Low (approx. 1)   | Moderate (B + 1)  | High             | Low
 Common-base      | High              | Low               | Low              | High

-## Other BJT Circuits

 ### Constant-Current Sink

 BJTs can be configured to sink a relatively constant amount of current which is independent on the output-side voltage.
 This can be a useful way of driving an LED from a microcontroller with a constant current, no matter what voltage source is used to drive the LED.
+BJT current sinks and sources are good for simple, cheap situations in where high precision is not the name of the game.
+If you want high precision, you're best bet is to build a {{% link text="current-sink from an op-amp" src="/electronics/components/op-amps#current-sinks" %}}.

 {{< img src="constant-current-bjt-based-led-driver.png" width="465px" caption="The simulation schematic for a constant-current BJT-based LED driver."  >}}